dkleto/dch-improved/README.md

     - If there is no revision number (number at the end preceded by a hyphen), just call dch -i, and call it a day.<br><br>

 Use at your own risk.
 I threw this together as a quick hack.
+This script will not magically fix anything and it will not make you breakfast.
 It works for me.